Champing: Spending the Night in a Church in England

 And you don’t have to be religious for this to be a fun holiday idea…everyone is welcome, and if you haven’t already noticed, some of the most stunningly ornate buildings in our country are religious houses.

 The increasingly trendy trend of champing was started by The Churches Conservation Trust as a new use for beautiful ancient churches across the country, from the wilderness in Orkney, down to the Somerset coast and various points in between.

 To St. Katherine’s Church

-After stumbling upon an article about champing online, my curiosity got the better of me and I took three friends down to Chiselhampton in Oxfordshire to spend a night in St Katherine’s Church.
+After stumbling upon an article about champing online, my curiosity got the better of me and I took three friends down to Chiselhampton in Oxfordshire, England to spend a night in St Katherine’s Church.

 Creeky Camp Beds

 A stone building, with stunning paneled windows, our “campsite” came equipped with slightly creeky camp beds, extra blankets, a seating area, lamps, drinking water, a kettle and a bountiful supply of coffee, tea, and hot chocolate.